-Date:

-- 1. The Physical Environment (e.g., use of spaces, arrangement of furniture and resources) What do you notice?
-Why do you think these choices were made? - 2.
-The Social Environment (e.g., the relationships in the classroom; student interaction; teacher communication with students; catering for inclusivity and difference) What do you notice?
-Why do you think these choices were made? - 3.
-Teaching Strategies/Skills (e.g., questioning; introductions & closures; group work) What do you notice?
-Why do you think these choices were made? - 4.
-Resources (e.g., what; how used; student access) What do you notice?
-Why do you think these choices were made? - 5.
-Assessment (e.g., formative; summative; techniques) What do you notice?
-Why do you think these choices were made? - 6.
-Management of Student Behaviour (e.g., strategies; routines; expectations) What do you notice?
-Why do you think these choices were made?
+Less son: Date: 1.
+The Physical Environment (e.g., use of spaces, arrangement of furesources) What do you notice?
+Why do you think these choices 2.
+The Social Environment (e.g., the relationships in the classroom; interaction; teacher communication with students; catering for in difference) What do you notice?
+Why do you think these choices clusivity and 3.
+Teaching Strategies/Skills (e.g., questioning; introductions & clos What do you notice?
+Why do you think these choices were made 4.
+Resources (e.g., what; how used; student access) What do you not think these choices were made? otice?
+Why do you 5.
+Assessment (e.g., formative; summative; techniques) What do yo you think these choices were made? u notice?
+Why do 6.
+Management of Student Behaviour (e.g., strategies; routines; exp do you notice?
+Why do you think these choices were made? pectations) What